- One of the main goals of Hapkido practice is efficiency of movement.

 The basic fundamentals of Hapkido do not have repetitive forms or katas, only progressive techniques that build on each other as the student progresses through the ranks.
-Hapkido is also not a competition sparing martial art like Taekwondo or Karate as our discipline is direct, isolating and debilitating leaving no room for sparing.
+Hapkido is also not a competitive sparing martial art like Taekwondo or Karate as our discipline is direct, isolating and debilitating leaving no room for sparing.
 We teach and learn for the sole purposes of fitness, confidence and self defense.

 NOT rank.
 Our way does not and will never focus on promotions but mastering the lessons of Hapkido.
 In today's society there are those who are teaching and have never even mastered being students.
 Those that are in their Dan(Black Belt) ranks yet unable to perform the most basic Hapkido maneuvers because they received their accreditation from a seminar, not rigorous training.
 Don't be fooled, Hapkido cannot be taught every now and then or as a blending with another style.
 Hapkido is a style in and of itself and takes a lifetime commitment to master.